Darren Keet

-Darren Keet (born 5 August 1989) is a South African soccer player who plays as a goalkeeper.
-Keet is currently playing for Cape Town City in the PSL.
+Darren Keet (born 5 August 1989) is a South African professional soccer player who plays as a goalkeeper for Durban City in the Premier Soccer League.

 Club career

 Born in Cape Town, Keet was a member of the Vasco Da Gama squad that won promotion to the National First Division in 2008 before joining Premier Soccer League side Bidvest Wits.
 He made his PSL debut with the Students in 2008 and quickly established himself as the club's number one goalkeeper making 54 league appearances until he signed for the Belgian club KV Kortrijk in June 2011 on a four-year contract.

 International career

 On 10 September 2013, Keet made his international debut for South Africa in a friendly against Zimbabwe at Orlando Stadium, starting and playing the full 90 minutes in a 2–1 loss.
 Before the match he told that he wanted "to prove my worth to South Africa".